Amsterdam/signals-frontend/docs/adr/0009-naming-conventions.md

 ### Principles

 - Keep it simple, reduce nesting
-- 'container'-type components in their own folder directly under `src`.
+- 'container'-type components in their own folder in `src/App` (the `App` component).
 - Components needed only by one 'root' component go into that root component's folder, no extra nesting
 - Components needed by more than one 'root' component go into `src/components`
 - Component folders, files, and auxiliary files, camel cased, starting with upper case
 - Component names and file names will be unique
 - Unique `data-testid` names by prefixing them with component names
-- 'root' level components, hooks, interfaces, services, in their respective floders.
+- 'root' level components, hooks, interfaces, services, in their respective folders in `src`.

 ### Example tree